rrovetto/Orbital-Space-Ontology-Project/README.md

 ## History, Author Bio-Contextual Efforts
 This has been a pursuit since 2011 when I thought of applying ontology to the orbital debris domain to help ameliorate the debris hazard via ontology-based data-sharing and integration (documented proof & references available upon request).
 I continue to search and apply for opportunities to work sustainably on this, ideally in a team and educational environment with mentors so that I can continue my studies on astro topics and other subjects.
 I have developed enough paper drafts and concepts to make this a PhD project, so I hope to find an interdisicplinary a degree program involving study of astronauitcs, orbital dynamics (my original passion), philosophy, space policy, knowledge representation & reasoning, ontology, etc..

-## Warranty
+## Terms & Warranty
+All content is presented "AS IS".
+All content, work and products are subject to revision.
+No claims to completeness or accuracy.
 No warranty.
-Presented "AS IS".
 Author and copyright holder is not liable.
-All content, work and products are subject to revision.
-No claims to completeness.

 ## Copyright
-© 2011-2021, Robert John Rovetto.
+© 2011-2022, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.